Golden age of American animation: Beginnings

 Once Walt Disney received the notice on October 15, he convinced Roy to leave the hospital and help him set up his business.
 The next day, on October 16, 1923, Disney Bros.
 Cartoon Studio opened its doors at a small rented office two blocks away from his uncle's house with Roy managing business and Walt handling creative affairs.
-He convinced Virginia Davis's parents which caused the first official Alice short, Alice's Day at Sea, to be released on January 1, 1924; delayed by eleven days.
-Ub Iwerks was re-hired in February 1925 and the quality of animation on the Alice series improved; this prompted Hugh Harman, Rudolf Ising and Carman Maxwell to follow Disney west in June 1925.
+He persuaded Virginia Davis's parents to bring her to Los Angeles to star in the films.
+The first official Alice short, Alice's Day at Sea, was released on January 1, 1924, delayed by eleven days.
+Ub Iwerks was re-hired in February 1925 and the quality of animation on the Alice series improved; this prompted Hugh Harman, Rudolf Ising, and Carman Maxwell to follow Disney west in June 1925.
 Around that time, Davis was replaced with Maggie Gay and the cartoons started to focus less on the live-action scenes and more the fully animated scenes, particularly those featuring Alice's pet sidekick Julius, who bore an uncanny resemblance to Felix the Cat.
 In February 1926, Disney built a larger studio at 2719 Hyperion Avenue and changed the name of the company to Walt Disney Cartoons.

 In November 1923, Winkler married Charles Mintz and handed over the business to him when she became pregnant a few months later.
-Mintz was often described as a cold, stern and ruthless chain-smoking tyrant; one employee remembered him as "a grim-faced man, with a pair of cold eyes glittering behind the pince nez" and "never talked to the staff.
+Mintz was often described as a cold, stern and ruthless chain-smoking tyrant; one employee remembered him as "a grim-faced man, with a pair of cold eyes glittering behind the pince nez" who "never talked to the staff.
 He looked us over like an admiral surveying a row of stanchions."
 While Winkler had offered gentle critiques and encouragement, Mintz communicated to Disney in a harsh and cruel tone.
 In 1927, Mintz ordered Disney to stop producing Alice Comedies due to the costs of combining live-action and animation.

-Mintz managed to gain a distribution deal with Universal Studios; however it was Mintz—not Disney—who signed the deal.
-Disney and lead animator Ub Iwerks created Oswald the Lucky Rabbit, who debuted in Trolley Troubles short in 1927.
-The Oswald series was a success and became the first hit for the Walt Disney studio.
+Mintz managed to gain a distribution deal with Universal Pictures after dropping Winkler's own distribution services.
+Disney and lead animator Ub Iwerks created the successful Oswald the Lucky Rabbit series, who debuted in Trolley Troubles short in 1927.

 In the spring of 1928, Disney travelled to New York to ask Mintz for a budget increase.
 His request was harshly denied by Mintz, who pointed out that in the contract Mintz had signed with Universal, it was Universal—not Disney—that owned the rights to the character.
-Mintz revealed to Disney that he had hired most of his staff away from the studio (except for Ub Iwerks, Les Clark and Wilfred Jackson who refused to leave) and threatened that unless he took a 20 per cent budget decrease, he would drop Disney and continue the Oswald series by himself.
-Walt refused, and Winkler Pictures dropped its distribution.
+Mintz revealed to Disney that he had hired most of his staff away from the studio (except for Ub Iwerks, Les Clark and Wilfred Jackson who refused to leave) and threatened that unless he took a 20 percent budget decrease, he would drop Disney and continue the Oswald series by himself.
+Disney refused, and Winkler Pictures dropped its distribution.